AlexMercedCoder/tutorialblog/content/blog/2026/2026-01-the-story-of-pangolin-catalog.md

 ## 3. Rethinking the Lakehouse Catalog

 Catalogs are central to the Iceberg ecosystem.
 They’re how engines discover, manage, and track tables.
-But most catalogs out there either focus on infrastructure or metadata—not both.
+But most catalogs out there either focus on infrastructure or metadata - not both.

 Some great projects inspired Pangolin:

 - [**Project Nessie**](https://projectnessie.org): Created at Dremio, Nessie brought Git-like versioning to data catalogs.
 It’s a brilliant idea that still powers tools like [Bauplan](https://www.bauplanlabs.com).
 But Nessie doesn’t support features like multi-tenancy or catalog federation.
 - [**Apache Polaris**](https://polaris.apache.org): Polaris, co-created by Dremio and Snowflake and now an Apache Incubator project, is well on its way to becoming the open standard.
 It supports RBAC, catalog federation, generic assets, and upcoming table services that proxy metadata processing.
 - **Business metadata platforms (DataHub, Atlan, Collibra, etc.)**: These tools focus on discovery and access workflows, and some now support Iceberg.
-But they bolt onto a catalog—they don’t start as one.
+But they bolt onto a catalog - they don’t start as one.

 That got me thinking: *What if a single open source catalog could do it all?*